Payment Depot Review: Will Payment Depot’s Credit Card Processing Save You Money?

 Unlike most merchant services providers, Payment Depot has a significant amount of positive feedback and very few complaints from merchants.
 Usually, it’s the other way around.
 It’s good to see that so many merchants took the time to post positive comments about the company.

 Payment Depot has been accredited by the BBB since 2015 and currently has an A+ rating.
-The company has had only one complaint within the last three years, with zero complaints filed within the previous twelve months.
-Customers have also filed two negative reviews (out of a total of five).
-There are a small handful of complaints on Trustpilot and Yelp, but most are a few years old.
-Overall, the total complaint volume is remarkably low.
+The company has had only three complaints within the last three years, with two complaints being filed within the last twelve months.
+Customers have also filed five reviews, with an average rating of 1.8 out of 5 stars.

-Payment Depot has four video testimonials posted on its website as well as on its YouTube channel.
+Payment Depot has several video testimonials posted on its website as well as on its YouTube channel.
 All of them are very professional-looking and compelling.
 The company also invites its users to leave reviews on Trustpilot and even posts some of those reviews right on its homepage.
-At the time of writing this, 88% of the 551 reviewers on Trustpilot have awarded the company a 5-star rating — an excellent batting average.
-The positive reviews mostly tout the money merchants have saved through the company’s subscription-based pricing and the excellent customer service they’ve received.
+The positive reviews mostly tout the money merchants have saved through the company’s membership pricing plans and the excellent customer service they’ve received.